telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

 ### Send Parameters to the Server

-Here is how to configure the Kendo ComboBox to send parameters to the server:
+Here is how to configure the Kendo AutoComplete to send parameters to the server:

 - WebForms

-        <%: Html.Kendo().ComboBox()
+        <%: Html.Kendo().AutoComplete()
                 .Name("productAutoComplete")
                 .DataTextField("ProductName") //Specifies which property of the Product to be used by the autocomplete.
                 .DataSource(source =>